apache/nuttx/README.txt

       the time as Cygwin, perhaps 20 minutes for the basic Ubuntu install (vs. more than a day for the complete Cygwin install).

+      There have been even more recent ports of Linux environment to Windows.
+I need to update this section to include some mention of these alternatives.

     - The MSYS environment.
 I have no experience using the MSYS environment and that configuration will not be discussed in this README file.
       See http://www.mingw.org/wiki/MSYS if you are interested in